Jira Service Management vs Zendesk: An in-depth comparison for 2026

 You'd lean towards Jira Service Management if your company is IT-centric and needs structured, ITIL-compliant processes for internal IT, DevOps, or HR support.
 Choose Zendesk if your main focus is external customer support, requiring an intuitive interface and strong omnichannel capabilities.

 JSM excels at linking service requests directly to development tasks in Jira Software, making it strong for technical escalations.
-Zendesk offers "Side Conversations" to pull in other teams, but these can sometimes feel disconnected from where the technical work is actually performed.
+Zendesk offers "Side Conversations" to seamlessly pull in other teams, providing a collaborative environment directly within the ticket for faster resolution.

 Zendesk AI focuses on enhancing the customer experience with features like AI agents for common questions, intelligent routing, and agent assist tools.
 Atlassian Intelligence in JSM is geared towards optimizing IT operations, helping with risk assessment, incident summaries, and internal virtual agents for platforms like Slack.